As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 2.4.a.ii.
 The text is integrated into a 3D object in the scene that uses world tracking; for example, on a movable boombox.

 2.4.a.iii.
-The text is integral to the design of the effect; for example, a timestamp in an effect that simulates a camcorder.
+The text is a timestamp, i.e. in an effect that simulates a camcorder or film camera.

 2.4.b.
 Text must be clear and large enough to read.